dcclogin/SereneAzure/README.md

 ## Others

 1. `pmatch.scm` ：a simple pattern matcher of Scheme by Oleg Kiselyov.
-2. `encoding.scm` : some primitives encoded by λ terms.
+2. `encoding.scm` : some primitives encoded by λ-terms by Yin Wang.
-3. `lambda-n-yin.ss` : CBN λ-Calculus taken from yinwang's lightsabers.